ComplianceAsCode/content/BUILD.md

 # Build from source

-1. On RHEL and Fedora make sure the packages `openscap-utils` and `python-lxml` and their dependencies are installed.
-We require version `1.0.8` or later of `openscap-utils` (available in RHEL) as well as `git`.
+1. On Red Hat Enterprise Linux and Fedora make sure the packages `openscap-utils` and `python-lxml` and their dependencies are installed.
+We require version `1.0.8` or later of `openscap-utils` (available in Red Hat Enterprise Linux) as well as `git`.

  `# yum -y install git openscap-utils python-lxml`